chocolateboy/pmsencoder/README.md

 # Troubleshooting <a name="Troubleshooting"></a>

+* Make sure you're using the [latest version of PMS](http://www.ps3mediaserver.org/forum/viewtopic.php?f=6&t=3507&p=38376#p38376) and the latest version of PMSEncoder.
 * Make sure the WEB.conf and the edited PMS.conf are in the profile directory (see [here](http://www.ps3mediaserver.org/forum/viewtopic.php?f=6&t=3507&p=32731#p32731) for the default locations).
 * Internet Explorer saves .jar files as .zip files.
 Either save the file with a [different](http://www.mozilla.com/firefox/) [browser](http://www.google.com/chrome), or rename it, replacing the .zip extension with .jar.
 * <a name="HTTPEngine"></a>If you [disabled "HTTP Engine V2"](#Tips), try re-enabling it as some renderers, such as the Sony Bravia KDL-37V5500, require it.